 Time of use pricing

-A two-part time of use (TOU) price structure is the mandatory charge to electricity retailers for all residential ICPs where the electricity retailer obtains the interval data from the ICP’s smart meter.
-The TOU structure has a daily fixed price with different volumetric prices depending on the time period when the electricity is used at the ICP.
-From 1 April 2023, peak time pricing is 7am to 11am and 5pm to 9pm weekdays in the winter period (01 April to 30 September inclusive).
+Vector’s pricing has a two-part time of use (TOU) price structure which is used to charge all electricity retailers for their residential ICPs where the electricity retailer obtains interval data (half-hourly consumption data) from each ICP’s smart meter.
+The TOU structure has a daily fixed price with different volumetric prices depending on the time period when the electricity is used.
+The peak time pricing is applied 7am to 11am and 5pm to 9pm weekdays in the winter period (01 April to 30 September inclusive).
 Off-peak pricing applies at all other times.
-For residential ICPs without smart meters or where their retailer doesn’t obtain smart meter interval data, an anytime volumetric price is charged to electricity retailers instead.
+For residential ICPs without smart meters or where their retailer doesn’t obtain smart meter interval data, an anytime volumetric price is charged to electricity retailers providing this is approved by Vector.

-TOU pricing means that during peak times our volumetric prices will be higher than during off-peak times, which better reflect the costs of electricity distribution.
+TOU pricing means that during peak times our volumetric prices will be higher than during off-peak times, which reflects that the cost of building our electricity distribution network for peak times.
 For residential standard ICPs, the off-peak variable price is zero cents per kWh, therefore the only distribution line charge between October and March is the fixed daily charge.

-TOU pricing if passed on by electricity retailers offers residential ICPs the ability to reduce their electricity bill by shifting some electricity use from peak to off-peak times.
+TOU pricing, if passed on by electricity retailers, offers residential consumers the ability to reduce their electricity bill by shifting some electricity use from peak to off-peak times.
 Please contact your retailer to see if they are offering a TOU plan that passes through to you the benefits of our TOU pricing.
-A smart meter capable of communicating interval consumption data is required.
+A smart meter capable of communicating interval data is required.

 Controlled pricing

-Vector maintains residential controlled price categories designed to reward residential ICPs for the benefit these households deliver to us in helping to reduce load during peak periods.
+Vector maintains residential controlled price categories designed to reward residential consumers for the benefit these households deliver to us in helping to reduce load during peak periods.

-From 1 April 2023, only ICPs that have an electrical hot water cylinder connected to our Load Control System are eligible for the controlled price categories.
+ICPs need to have an electrical hot water cylinder connected to our load control system to be eligible for the controlled price categories.

-From 1 April 2023, we have introduced a new TOU distributed energy resource (DER) tariff for residential ICPs with load that can be connected to or respond to our DERMS.
+We also have a TOU distributed energy resource (DER) tariff for residential and general ICPs with load that can be connected to or respond to our DERMS (distributed energy resource management system).
 We believe this will give us the flexibility for future load management.

 If you want to know whether you’re eligible for the controlled or distributed energy resource price plans and would benefit from making a switch, get in touch with your electricity retailer.